- Oops!Something went wrong.Please try again later.

 Moreover, the company expects 2021 material gross margins in the 65-70% range, while overall gross margins are expected to be around 80%.
 Operating margins are 2021 are anticipated in the 40-45% range.

 Research & development (R&D) expenses are projected to be up nearly 25% and Selling, general and administrative (SG&A) expenses are projected to be up nearly 15% for 2021.
 Overall, operating expenses (SG&A, R&D and patent costs) are expected to increase in the range of 20-25% on a year-over-year basis.

 Markedly, Universal Display’s products are widely used by OEMs in the consumer electronics markets like Apple, Lenovo and Samsung.
 In 2020, the company also announced its collaboration with China Star Optoelectronics and set up OVJP Corporation to further commercialization of OLED TV manufacturing technology.

 How Have Estimates Been Moving Since Then?

-Currently, Universal Display has a great Growth Score of A, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of F on the value side, putting it in the lowest quintile for this investment strategy.
+At this time, Universal Display has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

-Universal Display has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Universal Display has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.